lambdaclass/concrete/ROADMAP.md

 use R-0440’s orthogonal evidence dimensions instead of assigning every fact to one total tier.
 Stable documents link to generated proof coverage rather than freezing a count that changes when a theorem lands.

+Consume R-0447's repository ownership manifest rather than inventing a second file registry.
+Constructor/claim records may point to test-case manifests, example lifecycle records, normative-document owners, and generated artifacts;
+those references must resolve through the shared ownership map.
+R-0438 generates semantic and claim coverage, while R-0447 classifies where the supporting artifacts belong—the two schemas join by stable IDs and neither copies the other's facts.

 Gate: the generated matrix fails on a newly added constructor with no declared story, in each of the AST, Core, resolve, and project inventories; the claim gate